ArbitrarilyTong/android_tong/README.md

 The following branches can be used to build:

-- ArbitrarilyTong-13.0 (Based on crDroid)
+- ArbitrarilyTong-13.0 (Based on LineageOS)

 Enter the following to initialize the repository: